Disabled Students’ Rights and Responsibilities

 - Failure to complete the required testing to determine eligibility in the learning disabilities program.

 - Students using interpreter services must notify Orange Coast College of any absences at least 24 hours in advance.
 Upon the first unreported absence, the interpreter may be canceled for the next class.
-The student must discuss the unreported absence with the DSPS counselor before interpreter services are resumed.
+The student must discuss the unreported absence with the ARC counselor before interpreter services are resumed.
 If the student accumulates three unreported absences, interpreter services may be terminated for the semester.

 - Students utilizing reader or tutoring services must notify the service provider in advance of any absences.
 Three unexcused absences may result in termination of services.

-- Students must conform to the college’s code of conduct.
+- Students must conform to the College’s code of conduct.
 Students not conforming to this code will be referred to the Dean of Students for disciplinary action.

 - Students not making measurable progress toward the goals established in the Student Education Plan may have services terminated.